adeze/vscode-canvas/docs/user_stories3.md

     add  gruop selection  to move and delete a group of nodes

     save also the name of the model in the node, added it the jsoncavas so its saved after closing

+    > good now lets improve the nodes button , lets add the new button that will open a   │ │   models of the content of the node, happens that sometimes the ocntent is a lot of   │ │   text and i want to read it like a normal text file, so add this button ,